AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/managing-dashboard.md

 To delete a dashboard:

-1. Click the name of the dashboard you want to delete.
+1. Click the name of the dashboard that you want to delete.

 1. Click **[!UICONTROL Delete Dashboard]**.